Blender (software): Blender 2.8

 Official planning for the next major revision of Blender after the 2.7 series began in the latter half of 2015, with potential targets including a more configurable UI (dubbed "Blender 101"), support for physically based rendering (PBR) (dubbed EEVEE for "Extra Easy Virtual Environment Engine") to bring improved realtime 3D graphics to the viewport, allowing the use of C++11 and C99 in the codebase, moving to a newer version of OpenGL and dropping support for versions before 3.2, and a possible overhaul of the particle and constraint systems.
 Blender Internal renderer has been removed from 2.8.
 Code Quest was a project started in April 2018 set in Amsterdam, at the Blender Institute.
 The goal of the project was to get a large development team working in one place, in order to speed up the development of Blender 2.8.
-By June 29, 2018, the Code Quest project ended, and on July 2, the alpha version was completed.
-Beta testing commenced on November 29, 2018, and was anticipated to take until July 2019.
-Blender 2.80 was released on July 30, 2019.
+By 29 June 2018, the Code Quest project ended, and on 2 July, the alpha version was completed.
+Beta testing commenced on 29 November 2018, and was anticipated to take until July 2019.
+Blender 2.80 was released on 30 July 2019.

 Cycles X

-On April 23, 2021, the Blender Foundation announced the Cycles X project, where they improved the Cycles architecture for future development.
+On 23 April 2021, the Blender Foundation announced the Cycles X project, where they improved the Cycles architecture for future development.
 Key changes included a new kernel, removal of default tiled rendering (replaced by progressive refine), removal of branched path tracing, and the removal of OpenCL support.
 Volumetric rendering was also replaced with better algorithms.
 Cycles X has replaced the old Cycles render engine in Blender 3.0.
 It is known as just "Cycles", and offers a 2x - 8x performance improvement over previous versions.

 iPad

-In July 24, 2025, the Blender Foundation announced the development of a native version of Blender for the iPad, initially targeting the iPad Pro with Apple Pencil support.
+On 24 July 2025, the Blender Foundation announced the development of a native version of Blender for the iPad, initially targeting the iPad Pro with Apple Pencil support.
 The project builds on the standard Blender codebase but introduces a redesigned user interface optimized for multi-touch and stylus input, including contextual menus, floating panels, and gesture-based controls.

 The first release is expected to prioritize sculpting and object manipulation, with later updates planned to add support for Grease Pencil, animation, and storyboarding tools.
 A live technology preview of Blender for iPad is scheduled for SIGGRAPH 2025 in Los Angeles, followed by further design workshops at the Blender Conference in September 2025.

 Distribution details have not yet been finalized, in part due to licensing considerations involving Blender's GPL license and Apple's App Store policies.
 An Android version is also planned for future development, following the iPad release.